benpriestman/packer-testing/README.md

    (takes ages to install rdocs!

 Sort out vbox guest additions.
 This looks handy https://github.com/osuosl/packer-templates/blob/master/scripts/vbox-additions.sh
-Parameterise/switch to multiple templates to cater for different OSes?
-Maybe not.
-Exploring use of 'only' and overrides.
 Look at authentication to vbox builds serialise vbox builds?
 Configure basice puppet prerequisites with a shell script.